PM hails contribution of civil servants towards nation building | Politics

 - India

-Global agencies and experts are now saying that India's time has arrived, he noted.

-''In such a scenario, Indian bureaucracy does not even has a second to waste.
-I appeal to every bureaucrat, whether from the state government or the Centre, that country has trusted you.
-It has given you a chance.
-Uphold that trust in your work,'' the prime minister said. ''Your every decision should be in national interest,'' Modi told the civil servants. ''It is possible you may have to take a decision for an individual or an organisation but you must ask how will my decision benefit the country,'' he said.
+In such a scenario, Indian bureaucracy cannot waste a single second.
+I appeal to every bureaucrat, whether from the state government or the Centre to uphold that trust in their work, he said.

+''Your every decision should be in national interest,'' Modi said. ''It is possible you may have to take decision for an individual or an organisation, but you must ask how my decision will benefit the country,'' he said.
+Modi said in a democracy, every political party has importance and its own ideology which is a right given by the Constitution but bureaucrats must ask some questions before taking decisions.

+They should ask ''whether the taxpayers' money is being used for the interest of the party in power or the country's interest,'' he said.

+''Whether the party in power is using the exchequer to expand its reach or using it for development of the country.
+Whether that political party is using the exchequer to develop its vote bank or to ease the lives of people.
+Whether that political party is using money from government's coffers for its publicity or creating awareness among people.
+Whether that political party is appointing its cadres in government services or is giving jobs to everyone in a transparent manner,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)